ClarkNarvas/ClarkNarvas.com/index.markdown

 layout: clarkhome
 title: An insight into the world of 🤓
 description: I'm a content creator that likes to create things 📸 - Explore my blog!
-home-tagline: Hi there, I’m Clark Narvas.
-I create a lot of things 🤓
 thumbnail: /assets/brand/website.png
 ---